Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 Customers don’t always know what they want or what they would prefer if they have never experienced a new product or feature before.

-It’s up to the business to continuously innovate and present ideas to shoppers.
+Therefore, it’s up to the business to continuously innovate and present ideas to shoppers.
 These new products and features should be workshopped based on a customer persona and user research.

 Then, once the product or new feature is created, to make it as beneficial to the user as possible, feedback should be collected so improvements can be made.